FrSkyRC/ETHOS-Feedback-Community/lua/vscode-project/docs/setup.md

 Install these first:

+- `Ethos` by `bsongis` for simulator commands and telemetry windows
 - `Python` by Microsoft
 - `Python Debugger` by Microsoft
-- the `Ethos` extension you already use for `ethos.start`, `ethos.setFirmware`, `ethos.setRoot`, and `ethos.openTelemetry`
+- This is the marketplace entry: `https://marketplace.visualstudio.com/items?itemName=bsongis.ethos`

-The bundled `.vscode/extensions.json` recommends the Microsoft Python extensions automatically.
+The bundled `.vscode/extensions.json` recommends both the Ethos extension and the Microsoft Python extensions automatically.

 ## Python Setup